 |Turnips with green tops.|

 Turnip greens feature light green, broad leaves with long petiole rising directly from its root top.
-They have taste similar to mustard greens but with less intense spicy flavor.
-Young tender greens indeed feature sweet flavor with subtle taste of peppery note.
+They have the taste similar to mustard greens but with less intense spicy flavor.
+Young tender greens indeed feature sweet flavor with a subtle taste of peppery note.

-Zea-xanthin, an important dietary carotenoid, is selectively absorbed into the retinal macula lutea in the eyes where it thought to provide antioxidant and protective light-filtering functions.
+Zeaxanthin, an important dietary carotenoid, is selectively absorbed into the retinal macula lutea in the eyes where it thought to provide antioxidant and protective light-filtering functions.
 Thus, it helps prevent retinal detachment and offer protection against "age-related macular degeneration related macular degeneration disease" (ARMD) in the elderly.

-This leafy vegetable is notably good in many B-complex groups of vitamins such as riboflavin, folate (48% of RDA/100g), niacin, vitamin B-6 (pyridoxine), thiamin, pantothenic acid, etc., that are essential to the body as part of co-enzymes during the metabolism in the body.
+This leafy vegetable is notably good in many B-complex groups of vitamins such as riboflavin, folate (48% of RDA/100g), niacin, vitamin B-6 (pyridoxine), thiamin, pantothenic acid, etc., that are essential to the body as part of coenzymes during the metabolism in the body.

 |Turnip greens with tubers in a market.|

 Turnips tops are at their best during winter and spring lasting from November until February.
-Wash the greens in a cold water to rid off any surface dirt.
+Wash the greens in cold water to rid off any surface dirt.
 Mop them dry using a paper towel.
 Chop closely using a serrated knife for even cooking.

 Here are some serving tips:

-In the Southern part of United States, many Southern-style dishes prepared using fresh harvested turnip tops especially mixed with complementing greens such as kale, collards, mustard greens along with bacon, and salt-cured pork in mouth-watering recipes.
+In the Southern part of United States, many Southern-style dishes prepared using freshly harvested turnip tops especially mixed with complementing greens such as kale, collards, mustard greens along with bacon, and salt-cured pork in mouth-watering recipes.

-Oxalic acid content in the turnip greens is very low (0.05 g/100g) on comparison to other high oxalate content greens and vegetables like turnip-tuber (0.21g/100g), amaranth (1.09 g/100g), parsley (1.70 g/100g), etc. This bitter principle in mature leaves is because of their high mineral content.
+Oxalic acid content in the turnip greens is very small (0.05 g/100g) in comparison to other high oxalate content greens and vegetables like turnip-tuber (0.21g/100g), amaranth (1.09 g/100g), parsley (1.70 g/100g), etc. This bitter principle in mature leaves is because of their high mineral content.
 It can be minimized by boiling turnip greens in hot water and then discarding it before adding the greens in recipes.
 (Medical disclaimer).